Zeigren/inventree-docker/README.md

 - InvenTree Tag-Commit Stub (A commit on master newer than the InvenTree Release Tag)
 - latest (this will be the same as the newest InvenTree Tag-Commit Stub)

-Using the Release Tags is recommended.
+Using one of the Release Tags is recommended as the other tags are untested and may not work properly.

 ### Release Tags

+- 0.1.7
 - v0.1.3
 - 0.1.1
 - 0.1.0